DSTG has a proud history of delivering innovative science to support the Australian Defence Force.

 In 2004, four laboratories were built to enable investigations also into materials, noise and vibration and sonar processing.
 These new facilities include:

-- improved facilities for modelling studies and submarine tactical war games
+- Amproved facilities for modelling studies and submarine tactical war games.

 A core research task being undertaken is that of submarine hull and towed array sonar data replay and analysis – an activity critical to evaluations of submarine sonar performance and for investigating new processing concepts.